Unstable homotopy groups and Lie algebras: Lie algebra models of unstable -periodic homotopy theory

 Here $(E_n)_*Z$ is the \emph{(completed) Morava $E$-homology}, and $\GG_n$ is the $n$th \emph{(extended) Morava stabilizer group}.
 Thus the input needed to study the $K(n)$-local GSS is $(E_n)_*\cLie(Z)$.

 The Morava $E$-theory of $\cLie(Z)$ was computed by Brantner \cite{Brantner} in the case where $(E_n)_*Z$ is flat over $(E_n)_*$.
 We briefly summarize his result.
 Let $\Delta$ denote the Dyer-Lashof algebra for Morava $E$-theory, which acts on the Morava $E$-cohomology of any space.
 The algebra $\Delta$ was shown by Rezk to be Koszul \cite{Rezk}.
-Define the algebra of \emph{Hecke operations} $\mc{H}^{\cLie}$ to be the Koszul dual algebra of $\Delta$ (in the sense of \cite{PriddyKoszul}).
+Define the algebra of \emph{Hecke operations} $\mc{H}^{\cLie}$ to be the twisted Koszul dual algebra of $\Delta$ (a twisted version of Priddy's Koszul dual construction \cite{PriddyKoszul} defined in \cite[Defn.~4.3.1]{Brantner}).
 For simplicity, assume $p$ is odd.
 Then Brantner showed that $(E_n)_*\cLie(Z)$ is the free complete Hecke-Lie algebra on $(E_n)_*Z$:

 In the case of $n = 2$, the algebra $\mc{H}^{\cLie}$, and the Morava $E$-theory $(E_2)_*\Phi_2(S^{2i+1})$, was determined by Zhu \cite{Zhu}.